 This is seriously encouraging.
 It might mean that our previous understanding was wrong, but it also means only that we’ve had a reckoning and can be all the more confident in the next step we are taking.

-The Original Aunt Nancy?
-Nancy Williss was the daughter of William Williss and the older sister of John Wesley Williss.
-She was a practicing Quaker in the several decades leading up to the Civil War.
-(I have lifted this from ancestry.com, not sure of source.)
+The Original Nancy Williss?
+The Nancy Williss in this photograph was the daughter of William Williss, and also the older sister of our John Wesley Williss.
+This particular Aunt Nancy was a practicing Quaker in the several decades leading up to the Civil War.
+(Sorry, I would like to give credit to whatever cousin of ours posted this photo from ancestry.com.)

 Identifying the origins or parents of Andrew Willis is then the next question.
 The new information from Gary Willis is very important, because it opens up several more possibilities for more research.
 Gary suggests we consider that our Andrew might be descended from a Richard Willis.
 I have not done any research to followup on this, yet.
 But it’s a promising clue!
 There are still several sources yet to be researched, including Quaker meeting minutes, land deeds, and other court and tax documents.
 At the end of the day, I have great hope we can find more records and identify our immigrant Willis.
 I concede much more hard research still has to be done.
 But at least our work is cut out for us.